 Video has quickly become another popular option for employer branding professionals.
 Especially with the introduction of new platforms for creating user-generated and live videos.
 Employer branding videos used to be time-consuming and expensive.
 However, with the rise of social media features such as Stories and live streaming, the need to create highly polished videos is becoming less important.
 Make sure to include captions regardless of which option you choose.
 Because many people watch videos without sound. including captions can increase the likelihood that people will watch your videos all the way through.

 Another way to share employee stories is through podcasting.
 With so many people juggling a million things at once.
 They may be too busy to read a blog or watch a video.
 As a result, audio can get your employee stories out when people cannot sit and stare at a screen.

 What better way to share your employees’ voices than to empower them to use them directly?
 Employee advocacy tools such as GaggleAmp and Bambu are available.
 It enables employees to reshare content, add their commentary, and suggest content for the company to share.

 Giving employees prompts, digital assets or tools is another way to increase employee advocacy.
 It will inspire people to post directly on their social networking sites.
 For example, if you send new employee swag, include a note encouraging them to share a photo with their LinkedIn network using your employer branding hashtag.

 Your employees are the primary source of your company’s success.
 They are the people who work hard behind the scenes every day to achieve goals, create new opportunities, and help those around them grow professionally.
 Employee Spotlight is a great way to highlight their internal and external efforts.

 Are you ready to develop a work environment where everyone can achieve their full potential?
-Learn how to gather ongoing employee feedback and use QuestionPro Workforce to impact your organization positively.
+Learn more about getting ongoing feedback from your employees and start taking action to positively impact your organization with QuestionPro Workforce.